How to Effectively Combine SEO and SMM in Your Campaign? Learn how SEO and SMM will help to draw more traffic, convert visitors to customers.

 Google Trends.
 Image source: Gavin Llewellyn via Flickr

 So, what about the second string to your new bow…?

 What is SMM?

-“Originally social networks were purely places where you could share photos with your friends.
+“Originally social networks were purely places where you could share photos of your friends.
 Over time public profiles of prominent people became ever more in demand, as did news feeds and external links a little later on.
 This led naturally to Facebook becoming one of the world’s largest marketing platforms.
 Everyone was logging on literally every single day, often multiple times, so why not use it as a platform for advertising?” – explains Amanda Sparks, digital marketer and author of TopDownWriter.